erdagnese/NextGenNEPA/README.md

 We will try to measure the change in communities (via 3 markers) between upstream and downstream of the barriers, while also accounting for communities changing over time (seasonally).

 ## Organization of files in this repo
-This repo has folders for: data, functions, scripts, output, and the manuscript.
+This repo has folders for: input, output, scripts, functions, and the manuscript.

 ### Data